Otros Ejercicios

 And if I ever have a son,

-I think I'm him,
+I think I'm name him,

-or George but Sue!
+Bill or George anything but Sue!

-Just this ole guitar and an empty bottle of booze.
+Just ole guitar and an empty bottle of booze.

 Now I don't blame him 'cause he ran and hid,

-But the meanest thing that he ever did,
+But the thing that he did,

 Was before he left he went and named me Sue.

-Well, he musta thought that it was quite a joke,
+Well, he thought that it was quite a joke,

 An' it got a lot of laughs from lots a folks,